Oxygen sensor: Optodes

 An oxygen optode is a sensor based on optical measurement of the oxygen concentration.
 A chemical film is glued to the tip of an optical cable, and the fluorescence properties of this film depend on the oxygen concentration.
 Fluorescence is at a maximum when there is no oxygen present.
 The higher the concentration of oxygen, the shorter the lifetime of the fluorescence.
 When an O_{2} molecule comes along, it collides with the film, and this quenches the photoluminescence.
-In a given oxygen concentration there will be a specific number of O_{2} molecules colliding with the film at any given time, and the fluorescence properties will be stable.
+In a given oxygen concentration, there will be a specific number of O_{2} molecules colliding with the film at any given time, and the fluorescence properties will be stable.

 The signal (fluorescence) to oxygen ratio is not linear, and an optode is most sensitive at low oxygen concentration.
 That is, the sensitivity decreases as oxygen concentration increases, following the Stern–Volmer relationship.
-The optode sensors can, however, work in the whole region 0% to 100% oxygen saturation in water, and the calibration is done the same way as with the Clark-type sensor.
+The optode sensors can, however, work in the whole region with 0% to 100% oxygen saturation in water, and the calibration is done the same way as with the Clark-type sensor.
 No oxygen is consumed, and hence the sensor is insensitive to stirring, but the signal will stabilize more quickly if the sensor is stirred after being put in the sample.
 These types of electrode sensors can be used for in situ and real-time monitoring of oxygen production in water-splitting reactions.
 The platinized electrodes can accomplish the real-time monitoring of hydrogen production in water-splitting device.

 Planar optodes are used to detect the spatial distribution of oxygen concentrations in a platinized foil.
-Based on the same principle than optode probes, a digital camera is used to capture fluorescence intensities over a specific area.
+Based on the same principle as optode probes, a digital camera is used to capture fluorescence intensities over a specific area.